Azure-Samples/azure-intelligent-edge-patterns/storage-iSCSI/README.md

     -  Windows Server 2016 Datacenter or Windows Server 2019 Datacenter (latest build recommended)
 	-  PowerShell DSC extension
     -  Custom Script Extension
+    -  An existing virtual or physical machine.
+Ideally this machine will have two network adapters.
+This coul also be another iSCSI target served out a SAN for instance.

 ### Things to Consider